WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/Module5a_Functional_profiling.md

 ## MaAsLin3

 MaAsLin3 (Multivariable Association with Linear Models 3) is an advanced statistical framework for identifying associations between microbial features (such as taxa, genes, or pathways) and metadata variables.
-It is widely used in microbiome studies to detect differentially abundant features across experimental conditions.
+It is widely used in microbiome studies to detect differentially abundant features across experimental conditions or phenotypes.

 The method refines and extends generalized multivariable linear models for meta-omic association discovery.
 It is specifically designed to address key challenges in microbiome data, including sparsity and compositionality, and can model both feature abundance and feature prevalence simultaneously.